 After logging into your hosting account, select your site from ‘My Sites’ page and then click on the performance tab.
 From here you can turn the cache on / off and change other advanced caching settings.

 We hope this article helped you find the WordPress caching plugin to speed up your website.
-You may also want to see our list of best WordPress plugins for business websites.
+You may also want to see our list of best WordPress plugins for business websites, and our comprehensive WordPress SEO tutorial to help you boost your rankings.